FourAndHalf/SongScrapper/Pathway Documentation.md

 1. Corrected the debugging for the application
 2. Have to setup sonner for notification system
 3. Completed debugging of spotify track link -- Works

+22/02/2025

+1. Changed the loader animation
+2. Removed the unnecessary pre-loader animation
+3. Design the Dashboard page and let the download page lead to link page
+4. Have to optimize the site for AI Search engine optimization and normal search engine optimization